hannahxsong/PantryPal/DESIGN.md

 ## Challenges I Faced

-1. **OR Search Problem**: The Spoonacular API's `complexSearch` doesn't handle OR searches well.
-I found a solution on Stack Overflow that searches each ingredient separately and combines results.
+1. **OR Search Problem**: The Spoonacular API does not natively support complex "OR" logic.
+I engineered a custom solution that iterates through individual ingredients and merges the results.
+While this increases API calls, I prioritized user flexibility and relevance-based sorting, as this provides a far superior UX than a strict "AND" search.

 2. **Ingredient Amount Formatting**: Removing unnecessary decimals was trickier than I thought.
 I ended up creating a JavaScript function that formats numbers and removes trailing zeros.

 3. **Measurement Conversion**: Not all recipes have metric data.
-I store both US and metric in data attributes and use US as fallback if metric is missing.
+I store both US and metric in data attributes and use US as a fallback if metric is missing.

 4. **Similar Recipes Images**: Some recipes don't have images in the similar endpoint response.
 I fetch full recipe info for each similar recipe to get images, with a fallback to a default image URL.